vincetardy/frontend/code_guidelines.md

 ### Readability vs Compression

 Code is designed to be read, and subsequently maintained by developers.
-Therefore use of whitespace and comments are encouraged in order to promote maintainability.
+Use of whitespace and comments are encouraged in order to promote maintainability.

-There is no need to purposively compress HTML, CSS of Javascript in the development environment.
+There is no need to purposively compress HTML, CSS or Javascript in the development environment.
 Minification, concatenation and compression are handled by the frontend build tools prior to deployment (currently Gulp).

 ## Progressive Enhancement

-It is important that you follow the principles of progressive enhancement.
+It is important to follow the principles of progressive enhancement.
 The Government Digital Service explain Progressive Enhancement [here](https://www.gov.uk/service-manual/making-software/progressive-enhancement.html).

-Make sure your content is in a logical order.
+In short, make sure your content is in a logical order.
 Select the most appropriate HTML tags (and WAI-ARIA attributes) to markup the content.
 Use an externally linked CSS file to style the page.
 Enhance elements on the page using unobtrusive, externally linked JavaScript.

 ## HTML

-### HTML5

 Use the HTML5 doctype by default when marking up a page.